nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006032546/README.md

 # my implementation of zet cmd

-name: zetcmd
+name: zc
-- need to put in PATH
-  - add default PATH entry for user for home dir scripts?
+- spawn new actions from fzf selection window to select lots of references
+- github actions
+  - automatically enrich and make references bidirectional
 - cool regular expression for searching tags in vscode `^- \[[0-9]+].*git`

 ```